comp500/skypecord/README.md

 8. Run the bot with `node index.js`

 ## Usage
 Get someone to send a message to you.
-It should get sent to discord.
+It should get sent to discord, in the following format: "[8:user] hi".

-WIP
+When you reply, it will (by default) send the reply to the person who last messaged you, unless the bot was only just started.

+If you want to change this, put the conversation ID in brackets before your message, in the same format that the bot sends messages to you.
+Once you have changed this, it will be the default for future messages unless you send a message or get a message from someone else.

+The easiest way to get the conversation ID is for someone to message you from that conversation.